104: No Such Thing As A Herd Of Koalas

 Well, we don't know.

-So you've got an external iPhone charger now or smartphone charger which plugs in to a fire source to give it away isn't that really cool?
-That is so cool.
-That's very cool.
+So you've got an external iPhone charger now, or smartphone charger, which plugs in to a fire source to give away some fire.
+Wow, isn't that really cool?
+That is smart.

 So there are the, for instance, FA and Mbuti pygmies, that I think pygmy tribes that are in the Democratic Republic of the Congo.